 7.7 To take action to rectify, block, erased, including the right to be forgotten, or destroy inaccurate data.

 7.8 To request the ICO to assess whether any provision of the UK GDPR has been contravened.

 7.9 The right for personal data to be provided to them in a structured, commonly used and machine-readable format, and the right to have that data transmitted to another controller.

 7.10 The right to object to any automated profiling without consent.

 Data subjects may make data access requests as described in GDPR DOC 2.2; this procedure also describes how Strategic Maintenance Planning Ltd. will ensure that its response to the data access request complies with the requirements of the Regulation.

-Data Subjects who wish to complain to Strategic Maintenance Planning Ltd. about how their personal information has been processed may lodge their complaint directly with the GDPR Owner in writing to:
+Data Subjects who wish to complain to Strategic Maintenance Planning Ltd. about how their personal information has been processed may lodge their complaint directly with the UK GDPR Owner in writing to:

 Strategic Maintenance Planning Ltd.